 Timeframe: 30 to 45 Minutes

-This is an inexpensive product available in many places, and it’s a leave-in conditioner.
-It’s good to use on your hair, and it’s safe to use on the extensions.
+This is an inexpensive leave-in conditioner available in many places.
+It’s safe to use on hair and extensions.
 It works well and gets the tangles out.

 Price: $12.73

 Another option is Johnson’s detangling spray.
 It’s made for children but is another very inexpensive option that works great.
-It’s completely safe to use on extensions and has benefits for your natural hair.
+It’s entirely safe for use on extensions and has benefits for your natural hair.

-Simply spray it on your extensions and comb using a wide-tooth comb to get rid of the knots and tangles.
+Simply spray it on your extensions and comb them using a wide-tooth comb to remove the knots and tangles.
 Start combing from the bottom and work the tangles.
-No need to rinse.
+There is no need to rinse.

 Price: $17.19

 Yes, a full name does sound like this.
-This is a great product that controls frizz, helps to detangle your hair, and adds shine to it.
-As with other products, you simply spray it on and start with the detangling.
+This is a great product that controls frizz, helps detangle hair, and adds shine.
+As with other products, you simply spray it on and start detangling.

 Price: $28.49